Chamonix to Zermatt Haute Route

 Even though we offer this trip in July, when the weather is typically dry and relatively warm, new snow is possible, especially at higher elevations, and this can make travel considerably more difficult.

-The most significant hazard is injury resulting from a short slip or fall.
-There are hidden crevasses on snow-covered glaciers, and though these present a concern, even when roped up, crevasse falls are very rare.
-Rockfall is also a possibility any time we are on steep ground, but again, for most of the route this hazard is not common.
-Hypothermia is another hazard we need to manage.
+The most significant hazard is that of falling on exposed terrain above hazards or dropoffs.
+The track is often unstable and sometimes requires us to negotiate steep or loose terrain above cliffs or long steep slopes where a fall could have very serious consquences.
+Most of these passages are not particularly difficult technically, and it is not practical or possible to protect all of these passages by means of ropes.
+Therefore, and because of the serious consequences of a mistake, participants must have the skill to safely negotiate delicate terrain relying only on their own balance and competence to avoid a fall.
+Additionally, snow-covered glaciers have hidden crevasses.
+It should be noted that although these present a concern even when roped up, crevasse falls are very rare.
+Rockfall is also a possibility any time we are on steep ground, but for most of the route this hazard is not common.
+Hypothermia is another risk we need to manage.
 With proper clothes, however, and being sure to keep warm without sweating, should avoid this problem.
 Much more common, but not so life-threatening, are blisters and sunburn.

 Prerequisite Skills